Leave of Absence & Returning from Leave of Absence

 • Consult with your academic/major advisor to discuss next steps for your academics.

-• Withdraw from all courses if you plan on not enrolling in any courses at UW-Madison
+• Withdraw or cancel enrollment for a term if you plan on not enrolling at UW–Madison

 • Make arrangements with housing and storing your belongings